 Item: The good doctor’s papers revealed that he had become obsessed with a vague apocalypse.
 Always the worst kind.
 He was convinced the world would change and that humanity had to change with it.
 He illustrated his vision for the future with crude drawings; humanity he felt would need long arms and legs that bent at strange angles, their heads would have to take on a more bestial aspect with jutting spines, shark-like teeth and discolored eyes.

 Item: Several times in these treatises he stated his willingness, in fact his eagerness, to subject his loved ones to these alterations.

 Oh God damn, his own daughter.
 I can only hope the sonofabitch was still alive when she sunk him into that oil drum.

-But where is Elliott Snow’s daughter now?
+But where is Trajan Snow’s daughter now?
 I can’t say.
 I do know that she stole my wallet but that’s fine.

 If it helps her find someplace… someplace good I won’t cancel my credit cards.
 She can run those babies right up to the max.
 I always wanted to see what it felt like to declare bankruptcy anyway.